altruisticDataAnalysis/lifeHacks/2020Jan01-AMiindfulYear-ModehAni.md

 **I am grateful for my wife Daniele, stepson David, 3 stepdaughters Natalie (Ketzel) Jojo and Claire (Mouche), father-in-law Stuart, and mother-in-law Yvonne (Vivian).
 They have made my life immeasurably more vibrant and joyful.**

-I am grateful for our the beautiful homes in San Francisco and Tahoe.
+I am grateful for our beautiful homes in San Francisco and Tahoe.

 ## Forward Looking